espruino/EspruinoDocs/devices/EEPROMs.md

 `write(address,data)` writes the supplied data to the specified address.
 Data can be an array of bytes or string.
 This handles page boundaries and waiting out the write cycle for long writes

-`read(address,length,asStr)` reads data from the EEPROM starting from the supplied address.
-If asStr is supplied and true, the result will be returned as a string, otherwise, it will be supplied as a Uint8Array.
+`read(address,length)` reads data from the EEPROM starting from the supplied address, as a Uint8Array.

 ####Example